vgteam/vg/README.md

 - [x] positional indexing for improved global mapping (can be done on graph constructed from VCF+fasta reference)
 - [x] index the kmers of large graphs in reasonable time (48 hours, 32 threads, 2500 samples in 1000 genomes phase 3)
 - [x] compression of serialization format
-- [ ] interface harmonization of in-memory (vg.cpp) and on-disk (index.cpp) graph representations
 - [x] emded paths in serialized graph format (important especially in the case of reference paths)
 - [x] alignment serialization format
 - [x] prune non-informative kmers from index, so as to save space
-- [ ] per-node, per-sample quality and count information on graph
-- [ ] should an alignment be a graph too? : express a sample's sequencing results as a labeled graph
 - [x] multiple samples in one graph (colors) - solved by paths
-- [ ] modify a graph using an alignment's path, adding new nodes as needed and updating the path/alignment to match
 - [x] path range query from index (give me the subgraph corresponding to a particular genome location)
 - [x] _surject_ alignments back into arbitrary path (such as GRCh37)
 - [x] use htslib for BAM/CRAM/SAM i/o
-- [ ] factor longer functions in main.cpp into library functions for easier reuse
-- [ ] kmers input to GCSA: kmer, node+position, previous characters, successive characters
-- [ ] properly handle pairs in alignment
-- [ ] read paired-end data in FASTQ format
-- [ ] dynamic programming method to estimate path qualities given per-node qualities and counts
-- [ ] genotype likelihood generation (given a source and sink, genotype paths)
-- [ ] genotyping of paths using freebayes-like genotyping model
-- [ ] genotyping using dynamic programming genotyping model and compressed sequence results against graph
-- [ ] generalization to assembly graphs (although directional, nothing is intrinsically DAG-based except alignment)
-- [ ] [perceptual DNA hashing](http://arxiv-web3.library.cornell.edu/abs/1412.5517) to reduce index memory usage

 ## License